spettit/toasteditor/README.md

 # toasteditor

-Add a simple wysiwyg editor to your svelte project
+Add a simple wysiwyg editor to svelte and sveltekit projects

 This is a wrapper around Toast UI Editor